Last updated 2025-12-02

 Key Takeaway

 A pharmacy sells for 2x to 4x SDE or 4x to 8x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed pharmacy value estimates by revenue size.
+Estimate your pharmacy's value with our free calculator.

 SDE Multiple